About Allergies

 The most common medications used for allergies are antihistamines.
 Other allergy medications include decongestant nasal sprays and emollient or corticosteroid creams to help soothe inflamed skin.

-Your Life Pharmacist is a good source of information, allergy prevention tips and advice on using or taking any allergy medication properly.
+Your pharmacist is a good source of information for allergy prevention tips and advice on using or taking any allergy medication properly.
 Feel free to have a chat next time you’re at your local Life Pharmacy.